• Heart

 Mehmet / Pexels / The Ez-PAVE trial looked at whether lowering LDL cholesterol beyond current targets would make a real difference for patients with heart disease.

 Researchers followed more than 3,000 patients with atherosclerotic cardiovascular disease.
 One group aimed for LDL levels below 55 mg/dL, while the other aimed for below 70 mg/dL.
-After three years, the lower-target group had a 33 percent drop in major heart-related events.
+After 3 years, the lower-target group had a 33% reduction in major heart-related events.

 That difference was not small or subtle.
 The rate of serious outcomes, including heart attack, stroke, and procedures to open blocked arteries, was 6.6 percent in the lower group compared to 9.7 percent in the standard group.
 Most of the benefit came from fewer heart attacks and fewer invasive procedures.